Hyuain/hais-notebook/source/_posts/Memo-ChromiumBlogs.md

 The Major GC collects garbage from the entire heap.

-1. **Marking**: Marking reachable objects from the root.
+1. *Marking*: Marking reachable objects from the root.
-2. **Sweeping**: Add the gaps in memory left by dead objects into a *free-list*.
+2. *Sweeping*: Add the gaps in memory left by dead objects into a *free-list*.
 In the future when we want to allocate memory, we just look at the free-list and find an appropriately sized chunk of memory.
-3. **Compaction**: if needed, evacuate/compact some pages, to make use of the small and scattered gaps within the memory left behind by dead objects.
+3. *Compaction*: if needed, evacuate/compact some pages, to make use of the small and scattered gaps within the memory left behind by dead objects.

 #### Minor GC (Scavenger)

 The Minor GC (Scavenger) collects garbage in the young generation.

-1. It uses a **semi-space** allocation strategy, where *nursery object* are initially allocated in the young generation’s active semi-space.
+1. It uses a *semi-space allocation* strategy, where *nursery* object are initially allocated in the young generation’s active semi-space.
-2. Once that semi-space becomes full, a **scavenge** operation (also use mark to check reachability) will move live objects to other semi-space, and become *intermediate*.
+2. Once that semi-space becomes full, a *scavenge* operation (also use marking to check reachability) will move live objects to other semi-space, and become *intermediate*.
 If a object is already *intermediate*, it will be promoted to the old generation.
 3. The new semi-spaces becomes active, and all the remaining objects in old semi-space are discarded.

 Unlike Major GC, in scavenging we actually do these three steps - marking, evacuating, and pointer-updating - all interleaved, rather than in distinct phases.